vdaas/vald/docs/developer/style.md

 ### Table-Driven-Test

-Table-Driven-Test makes it easy to add new test case.
+Table-Driven-Test makes it easier to add new test case.
 Also it can avoid duplicating code.

 This table presents 3 test styles.
 We need to follow `Vald Style`.